Antenatal Visit Coverage - One Visit

 6) other – specify: ……………………

-Calculate the indicator’s value by dividing the number of respondents whose health was checked by skilled health personnel (doctor, nurse, or midwife) by the total number of interviewed respondents (exclude those who did not remember) and multiplying the result by 100.
+To calculate the indicator’s value, divide the number of respondents whose health was checked by skilled health personnel (doctor, nurse, or midwife) by the total number of interviewed respondents (exclude those who did not remember).
+Multiply the result by 100 to convert it to a percentage.